gcallah/MiscWriting/AI/AIAlchemists.md

-One of our leading modern alchemists, Ray Kurzweil, [writing in *The Economist*](https://www.economist.com/by-invitation/2024/06/17/ray-kurzweil-on-how-ai-will-transform-the-physical-world), promises that AI will deliver just such a perfection of the physical world.
+One of our leading modern alchemists, Ray Kurzweil, [writing in *The Economist*](https://www.economist.com/by-invitation/2024/06/17/ray-kurzweil-on-how-ai-will-transform-the-physical-world), promises that "AI will transform the physical world."

+Right up until the last few centuries, metallurgy and mining were surrounded by mystical rites and attitudes.
+Creating new furnaces or new mines were preceded by periods of ritual purity that culminated in sacrificial rites; Eliade writes "the transformation of holy matter (which is what metal is) demands for its accomplishment the sacrifice of a human being."

-Eliade writes, of primitive metallurgy, "Very early on we are confronted with the notion that ores 'grow' in the belly of the Earth after the manner of embryos."
+He writes, of primitive metallurgy, "Very early on we are confronted with the notion that ores 'grow' in the belly of the Earth after the manner of embryos."
 (8)